Vaijayanthi-Raya/reddit-project/README.md

-# reddit-project
-This is a Data Engineering Project

 # Reddit Data ETL Pipeline Project

 For this project, I utilized Docker to set up and maintain an infrastructure consisting of **Apache Airflow**, **Celery**, **PostgreSQL**, and **Redis**.
 This containerized approach facilitated the orchestration of workflows and ensured a consistent environment for the various components involved in the ETL process.